Keep calm and GDPR

 GDPR is on the horizon.
 With this in mind, Simon shares some useful tips to help make sure we're all prepared for the legislation coming into force this coming May.

-At the time of writing this there are 101 days to go until the General Data Protection Regulation (GDPR) becomes enforceable legislation across Europe, and the message from the Information Commissioners Offices on the Isle of Man, in the UK, and further afield is “Don’t panic – this isn’t Y2K all over again”.
+At the time of writing, there are 100 days to go until the General Data Protection Regulation (GDPR) becomes enforceable legislation across Europe on 25 May 2018.
+The message from the Information Commissioners Offices on the Isle of Man, in the UK, and further afield is “Don’t panic – this isn’t Y2K all over again”.
 That said, to some degree we all have been scurrying around behind the scenes, making sure that our policies, business practices and systems are compliant.

 There are several key themes within GDPR, namely: